Lokaltog/candybar/README.rst

 :Author: Kim Silkebækken (kim.silkebaekken@gmail.com)
 :Source: https://github.com/Lokaltog/wkline

-**WebKit-based status line for tiling window managers.**
+**WebKit-based statusline utility for tiling window managers.**

-wkline is a statusline plugin that launches a plain GTK window with a WebKit WebView pointing to a static HTML file containing the statusline.
-It provides a smooth looking statusline with CSS transitions and effects and the possibility of having a blurred background without a desktop compositor running.
+wkline displays a HTML-based statusline in a WebKit web view.
+It provides a smooth looking statusline with CSS transitions and effects, and the possibility of having a transparent background with effects without a desktop compositor running.

 Screenshots are available on `the wiki
 <https://github.com/Lokaltog/wkline/wiki/Screenshots>`_.